-Although Christmas at Disney World officially kicks off on Friday, November 12 in 2021, Disney World Christmas decorations usually begin to appear in Magic Kingdom and the other theme parks the day after Halloween (and the last day of Disney’s Boo Bash or the Not-So-Scary Halloween Party).
+Although Christmas at The Most Magical Place on Earth officially kicks off on Friday, November 11in 2022, Disney World Christmas decorations usually begin to appear in Magic Kingdom and the other theme parks the day after Halloween (and the last day of Disney’s Boo Bash or the Not-So-Scary Halloween Party).

 That’s right – after the last guests have left the park on October 31, the Holiday Services team takes to the streets (Main Street U.S.A., that is) like a gang of ornament-wielding elves to make the pumpkins disappear and deck the halls with the year’s Christmas trappings.
-While they may not finish everything overnight, you can expect the Magic Kingdom Christmas decorations to be mostly finished by November 2 and fully complete by November 8, 2021, just in time for the start of Disney Very Merriest After Hours.
+While they may not finish everything overnight, you can expect the Magic Kingdom Christmas decorations to be mostly finished by November 2 or 3, just in time for the start of Disney Very Merriest After Hours.

 Christmas decorations at Disney Springs also begin to take their place in early November.
 Keep in mind that like the theme parks, decorating for the holidays can take a while.
 So, don’t be surprised if components are added over the course of a week.